spraakbanken/sparv/docs/user-manual/quick-start.md

 ## What's Next?

 Try adding some more annotations to your corpus by extending the annotations list in the corpus configuration file.
-To explore available annotations, use the `sparv modules` command.
+To explore available annotations, use the `sparv modules` command, or see the [Available Analyses](available-analyses.md) section in the documentation.
 You can also try out the corpus configuration wizard by running `sparv wizard`.

 It is also possible to annotate texts in other languages, such as English.
 Just change `language: swe` to `language: eng` in the configuration file.
 Run `sparv languages` to see all supported languages.